Domaine Queylus

 Kelly Mason, Winemaker

-Born and raised in Montreal, Kelly's love of winemaking began during a vacation to Napa Valley in 2007 that resulted in an internship at Saintsbury Winery under a Burgundian winemaker.
+Kelly was born and raised in Montreal.
+Her winemaking career began in 2007 in the Carneros subregion of Napa Valley with an internship at Saintsbury Winery under a Burgundian winemaker.

-Kelly joined the Domaine Queylus team in the spring of 2013.
+Kelly joined the Domaine Queylus team in the summer of 2013 and became Head Winemaker in 2018.

 Why We're Cool